bocoup/web-platform-contribution-guide/src/interviews.rst

 Additionally, I help maintain `Test262 <https://github.com/tc39/test262/>`__, a test suite for testing conformance of a JavaScript engine (such as a browser or Node) with the ECMA-262 standard.
 I also work on `test262.report <https://test262.report/>`__, a website that runs test262 on all the major JavaScript engines and reports on the results.

-Outside of JavaScript, I work on the `WAI-ARIA Authoring Practices <https://github.com/w3c/aria-practices>`__, which aims to be a resource for developers trying to make accessible, interactive modern websites using HTML, CSS and ARIA.
+Outside of JavaScript, I work on the `WAI-ARIA Authoring Practices <https://github.com/w3c/aria-practices>`__, which aims to be a resource for developers trying to make accessible, interactive modern websites using HTML, CSS and :term:`ARIA`.
-ARIA is an extension to HTML and SVG that can be used to provide necessary information to users who are navigating a website using a screen reader.
+ARIA is an extension to :term:`HTML` and :Term:`SVG` that can be used to provide necessary information to users who are navigating a website using a screen reader.

 2. How did you first get into web standards work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^